A Look at Austria Passport Requirements

 Some documents in languages other than German must be submitted with a German translation by a court translator.
 Additional documents may be requested.
 The process of checking documents and granting of citizenship is free of charge.

-The law offices of Cohen, Decker, Pex and Brosh can guide you on document submission and the nitty-gritty of obtaining an Austrian passport.
+Our law offices can guide you on document submission and the nitty-gritty of obtaining an Austrian passport.
 We have considerable experience assisting individuals identify the right route to Austrian citizenship.
 If you don’t qualify under the new amendment, you may be eligible based on descent, naturalization, entitlement or award.
 We also handle emigration matters related to Portugal and Poland, so feel free to explore all your EU citizenship options with us.